 SUMO DEADLIFT VS CONVENTIONAL

-Some individuals find that they are anatomically better suited for the sumo position, while others find it awkward.
-Either way, both Sumo and Conventional Deadlifts train a key functional movement pattern, which is hip extension.
+Some people find that they are anatomically better suited for the sumo position, while others find it awkward.
+Either way, both sumo, and conventional deadlifts train a key functional movement pattern: hip extension.

 SUMO DEADLIFT FORM VIDEO